Browser does not support script.

-This programme challenges students to examine war from broad historiographical and interdisciplinary perspectives, taking, as given that the history of warfare cannot be isolated from the study of general history.
-It encompasses more than what usually falls into the category of military history to include war from the viewpoint of combatants, societies, economies and cultures across the landscape of modern history, and in the spirit of War Studies draws on the literature and methodology of other academic disciplines where appropriate.
+Our programme challenges you to examine war from broad historiographical and interdisciplinary perspectives, taking as a given that the history of warfare cannot be isolated from the study of general history.
+It encompasses more than what usually falls into the category of military history to include war from the viewpoint of combatants, societies, economies and cultures across the landscape of modern history, and in the spirit of war studies draws on the literature and methodology of other academic disciplines where appropriate.

-The programme aims to equip graduates with the knowledge, understanding and skills they require to progress to advanced research in the field.
+Our MA History of War aims to equip you with the knowledge, understanding and skills you require to progress to advanced research in the field.
 To that end, it has been created with a compulsory module focused on research and analytical skills, supported by a range of optional modules addressing individual aspects of the history of warfare over time and across a wide geographical and thematic range.
-The programme prepares interested students for future doctoral research into the history of warfare and related fields.
-The programme can also be taken as a free- standing masters degree by those interested in warfare in the past and the intellectual, methodological and practical skills essential to its study.
+Our programme prepares you for future doctoral research into the history of warfare and related fields.
+It can also be taken as a free-standing master's degree if you are interested in warfare in the past and the intellectual, methodological and practical skills essential to its study.

-This programme offers students the opportunity to engage critically with the methods, materials and debates inherent in the study of the history of warfare.
+Our programme offers you the opportunity to engage critically with the methods, materials and debates inherent in the study of the history of warfare.

 The MA programme contains the following elements:

-The dissertation counts for 60 credits (3/9) and the compulsory and optional modules count for 120 credits (6/9) in total.
-Students may choose their own topic but it must be approved by the Department.
-If students are unsuccessful in any element of the MA programme there is a opportunity to retake in the following year.
+The dissertation counts for 60 credits and the compulsory and optional modules count for 120 credits in total.
+You may choose your own topic but it must be approved by the department.
+If you are unsuccessful in any element of the MA programme there is a opportunity to retake in the following year.
 Part-time students are advised to take the compulsory module in the first year of study.